Worthy Quotes

 To understand Buddhism, First Understand direct perception.

 (This website is being updated.
-Thank you for your patience as new information is added and contents re-arranged to make understanding Buddhism easier.
-Please check back regularly to see new contents.
+I appreciate your patience as new information is added and the contents rearranged to make understanding Buddhism easier.
+Please check back regularly to see new content.
 Or you can subscribe so notifications will be sent to you when updates are posted.)

 31. Non-Luminosity (vi) Namarupa